The First Cut Is the Deepest: P. P. Arnold version

-American expatriate singer P. P. Arnold had the first hit with the song, reaching No. 18 on the UK Singles Chart with her version in May 1967, well ahead of the song appearing on Stevens' album.
-The Arnold hit featured an up-tempo, soulful vocal set against harpsichord, horns, and strings.
+American expatriate singer P. P. Arnold had the first hit with the song, reaching No. 18 on the UK Singles Chart with her version in May 1967, well ahead of it appearing on Stevens' album New Masters.
+The Arnold hit, included on her album The First Lady of Immediate, featured an up-tempo, soulful vocal set against harpsichord, horns, and strings.
 It also appeared in the 2012 feature film Seven Psychopaths.

-Norma Fraser version

-Jamaican singer Norma Fraser covered the song in 1967 on a Studio One recording released as the A side of the Coxsone label 45 rpm disc CS 7017.
-Fraser's version was subsequently released on various Studio One compilation LPs and CDs.
+Record World said that "this gal shouts it out and then caresses it on a big beat rocker."

 Keith Hampshire version

-Keith Hampshire had the first chart-topping hit of the song when his recording of it became a number-one hit in Canada in 1973, reaching the top of the RPM 100 national singles chart on 12 May of that year.
+Keith Hampshire had the first chart-topping hit of the song when his recording of it from his album The First Cut became a number-one hit in Canada in 1973, reaching the top of the RPM 100 national singles chart on 12 May of that year.
 It also topped the Canadian Adult Contemporary chart and charted in the United States, albeit outside the top 40.